 Granada is home to the most popular tourist attraction in Spain, La Alhambra.
 This alone is a good enough reason to visit Granada because it is an impressive and unbelievable building!

 La Alhambra used to be a Moorish palace before they were chased out of Spain in the 15th century.
-Words cannot describe how amazing this place.
+Words cannot describe how amazing this place is.
 You need to book tickets in advance, such is the popularity of the place!
 Make sure you do this beforehand to avoid missing out!

 One of the best things about Granada is that you get free tapas at bars and restaurants.
 Even if you order a drink, your order will come with free tapas.
 The tapas varies from place to place, but the quality does not and it’s a great way to sample the local cuisine!